RononDex/Simulation/README.md

 Simulation
 ==========

-An abstract multi threading enabled simulation Framework for C# that can be used to model / simulate everything you can imagine.
+An abstract multi threading enabled simulation Framework for C# that can be used to model / simulate almost everything.

 What is this?
 ---------------